 In writing, I desire that other people who have crossed paths with my life and have made my life such a pleasing and blessed experience will identify with many of those factors.
 Certainly, I would sense great satisfaction, if this writing motivated our grandchildren to seek avenues of living outside merely themselves - - into spiritual lives, into community and public governance involvements, and into knowing from where their heritages have sprung.

 Creation of this autobiography serves another reason: Educational purposes.
 I sincerely hope it will be an example of a modern approach to publishing a book.
 Being published on a website allows the embedding of hyperlinks to other sources.
 For example, to mention the name of an institution, a hyperlink can be imbedded to that institution’s website or to a Wikipedia posting about it for more detailed information or history.
+Most of the hyperlinks chosen have been to use the Wikipedia source, thinking it more often presents a less biased report on that object, as opposed the institution’s own promotional website.

-Another example is telling about my surname’s descending from the 1600s.
+Another example is telling about my Sharpe surname’s descending from the 1600s.
 The autobiography can give a reader a ten or twelve-page summary of that family line, but a hyperlink can go to an online posted detailed family genealogy report of a dozen generations, with all the details known to me about that family line, totaling some 125 pages or more!
 The reader can choose to look at, save, or even print the long report or not.

-Also, when mention is made about a distant relationship to a famous person, like Winston Church, being my 8th cousin, four times removed from the husband of my 4th great granddaughter of my 7th great grandfather, a hyperlink clicking on the person’s name can take one to a chart that shows those connections.
+Also, when mention is made about a distant relationship to a famous person, like Winston Churchill, being my 8th cousin, four times removed from the husband of my 4th great granddaughter of my 7th great grandfather, a hyperlink clicking on the person’s name can take one to a chart that shows those connections.
 Here’s my compilation about Sir Winston and his relation to our family.

 If the information is downloaded and redistributed, acknowledgement of its origin from this composition would be appreciated.
 Also, hearing how you’ve chosen to use parts of it would be interesting for me to hear from you.

-An overriding motivation in my heart to compile this autobiography is to find multiple occasions in its writings and stories to witness to the fact of Christian commitment in my beliefs, and to illustrate a path of life from which our contemporary culture seems to have departed.
+An overriding motivation in my heart to compile this autobiography is to find multiple occasions in its writings and stories to witness to the fact of Christian commitment in my beliefs, and to illustrate a path of my life from which our contemporary culture seems to have departed.

 “We have become a nation that has a tale of two histories.
 One that has a deep, rich spiritual heritage that speaks of a Godly purpose and destiny that was born in the heart of this nation as it was founded, and another that is progressively seeking to distance itself from that, trying to pretend it does not exist.
 Given a generation of dominance in public education where God seems to have been edited out of the equation, and we have become a nation with spiritual amnesia.
 We do not know, because we have not heard.”